 Cedro do Noval is a blended wine including Syrah and the noble grape varieties of the Douro Valley.
 We planted our first Syrah grapes in 2000.
 Syrah adapts perfectly to the Douro and expresses the characteristics of the soil rather than its specific varietal flavour.

-The wine is vinified in stainless steel vats for a period of 7 days, where it then undergoes malolactic fermentation.
+The grape varieties are fermented separately in stainless steel vats for a period of 8 days, where they then undergo malolactic fermentation.